jms5151/Multifactor_coral_disease_overview_paper/README.md

 Shiny application code and data can be found here: https://github.com/jms5151/uh-noaa-shiny-app.<br>

+This code supports for the following peer-reviewed paper: https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/eap.2961
-Data and model objects are too large to store on this public repository, but will be made available with paper as supplementary materials.
+Code, data, and model objects are available at https://zenodo.org/doi/10.5281/zenodo.10530327.